DevMatGod/Glogin/README.md

 # Glogin
 Gsuite authentification extensions for Joomla

+Downloand Glogin <a href="https://extensions.joomla.org/extension/glogin/">Here</a>.

 This plugin use google-api-php-client.
-You can download it <a href="google-api-php-client">here.</here>
+You can download it <a href="https://github.com/google/google-api-php-client">here.</a>